cis547/cis547.github.io/_labs/lab05.markdown

 You need to implement an LLVM pass that instruments each branch and function call to report the values of their conditions and return values.
 You will then generate a number of sample inputs using a fuzzer.
 With these inputs, you will obtain the runtime data from the instrumentation and measure different types of scores that help isolate bugs and guide de-bugging effort.

 ### Setup

 The skeleton code for Lab 5 is located under `/cis547vm/lab5/`.
 We will frequently refer to the top level directory for Lab 5 as `lab5` when describing file locations for the lab.
 Open the `lab5` directory in VSCode following the Instructions from [Course VM document][Course VM Document].

-The following commands setup the lab:
+The lab in split into three parts:
+   1. In part 1, you will implement two instrumentations, one to instrument each conditional branch instruction reporting the condition.
+   And  another that instruments all function calls, to report their return values.
+   2. In part 2, you will run a fuzzer to generate a set of inputs that will be used to collect data for performing statistical analysis.
+   3. In part 3, you will run the target program with the inputs generated by the fuzzer to collect cbi logs and analyze the data to report various metrics.

+To build the instrumentation, you can use the following commands:

 ```sh
 lab5$ mkdir build && cd build